 It was used to fend off gay marriage or to let the Supreme Court decree how much tax breaks you get for a child.
 I just can’t stop shaking my head.
 Sorry.

 To begin with there are naturally so many ills of the constitution, the Grundgesetz, that I just come down with the most important shortfalls.

-It is a Book
+It is a book

 That sounds silly, particularly for people who don’t live in the English speaking world, but there is a problem in itself when a constitution is not concise.
-The reality of the thought out and crisp US American constitution is that everybody read it and is constantly talking about it.
+The reality of the thought out and crisp US American constitution is that everybody reads it and is constantly talking about it.
 Only a people that knows what needs to be defended when it matters will defend it.

-It is already Outdated
+It is already outdated

 First it sounded like a good idea to restrict government power by defining exactly what the government can do and would allow for nothing else.
 However, that did not only lead to the oversized text, but required the writers to know everything about the future.
 Debates whether the writers had thought of the internet, gay marriage and so on haunt Germans forever more.

-It is treated like a Religious Book
+It is treated like a religious book

 It doesn’t do what it says it does

-It doesn’t enforce Democratic Principals
+It doesn’t enforce Democratic Principles